Record increase in schools offering free cycle training for pupils

 “It’s been great having the Bikeabilty Scotland team support our delivery of this training for our pupils.
 It was such an easy process and the children have loved it.
 We would love to offer this each year going forward so all our primary sixes are equipped with the right knowledge and confidence to be safer cyclists.”

 The campaign, launched today, highlights the percentage of schools in each local authority that have so far delivered Bikeability Scotland Level 2 training.
-Four Local Authorities have achieved a 100% delivery rate – East Renfrewshire, Shetland, Clackmannanshire and Western Isles.
+Four Local Authorities have achieved a 100% delivery rate – East Renfrewshire, Shetland, Clackmannanshire and Western Isles - and Aberdeenshire has delivered to over 100 schools.
 Western Isles received the 2019 Scottish Transport Award for Best Practice in Travel to School and Work Schemes for their achievements in Bikeability, increasing delivery from 5% of schools to 100% in 2 years.

 *Source: ‘Give Everyone Cycle Space’ survey May 2016.